 The BBC provides lots of online resources for children and young people covering a wide variety of topics and levels.

-The Book Trust are hosting a Pyjamarama on Friday May 1st to help celebrate the bedtime story and reading together.
-Families across the country can join in a festival of story-filled fun at home.
+The Book Trust are hosting a Pyjamarama in the Spring of 2021 where families across the country can join in a festival of story-filled fun at home.

 With the British Library you can explore children's books, learning about stories, poems and illustrations that have been created over centuries.
 You can also access lots of creative activities for children of all ages, including making your own superhero or pop-up book.